grafana/grafana/docs/sources/alerting/migrating-alerts/opt-out.md

 # Opt out of Grafana Alerting

-At any time, you can opt out of Grafana Alerting in favor of using legacy alerting or opt out of alerting in its entirety.
+You can opt out of Grafana Alerting at any time and switch to using legacy alerting.
+Alternatively, you can opt out of using alerting in its entirety.

 ## Staying on legacy alerting